adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #70 Finished Week-2; moved on to Week-3.
 Moving from week to week to finish all the videos.

 #71 Finished Week-3.
 Now have to do all the HW for Week-1 and Week-2.

+#72 Moved on to Week-4; which does not have an assignment.
+Week 1, 2 and 5, 6 have an assignment.